0-9,

 horse-shunting equipment

-for shunting railway vehicles using horse power.
+The tools and equipment used for shunting railway vehicles using horse power.

 Literary warrant required.